 Amnesty International Charity (‘AIC’) is part of the larger Amnesty International family and contributes to realizing the vision of a world where human rights are enjoyed by all by carrying out charitable human rights work.
-AIC’s activities include investigating a huge range of serious human rights abuses across the world and raising public awareness of critical human rights issues.
+AIC’s activities include making grants to investigate serious human rights abuses across the world and raise public awareness of critical human rights issues.

-Although this is reviewed on an annual basis, grants have historically been mainly to Amnesty International Limited, the principal operating entity of the International Secretariat and AIC’s sole member, as the most effective way to achieve AIC’s charitable activities due, amongst other things, to: (a) having shared objectives on human rights, (b) it being experienced and appropriately resourced to conduct human rights activities; (c) likely expectations of donors and (d) the origins of AIC as part of the wider Amnesty International movement.
+Although this is reviewed on an annual basis, grants have historically been mainly to Amnesty International Limited (AIL), the principal operating entity of Amnesty’s International Secretariat and AIC’s sole member, as the most effective way to achieve AIC’s charitable activities.
+This is due, amongst other things, to: (a) having shared objectives on human rights, (b) AIL being experienced and appropriately resourced to conduct human rights activities; (c) likely expectations of donors and (d) the origins of AIC as part of the wider Amnesty International movement.

 In legal terms, AIC is registered in England and Wales as both as a company limited by guarantee (company number 2007475) and as a charity (charity No. 294230) and its objects are to promote human rights throughout the world.
 Please follow the links to view AIC’s governing document (articles of association) and AIC’s recent annual reports and accounts.

 For more information on the work of Amnesty International see https://www.amnesty.org/en/what-we-do/

 AIC trustees are responsible for the overall supervision of AIC’s operations.
 The AIC trustees meet at least three times a year, with a face to face meeting at least once a year at the International Secretariat offices in London.